sqrl/resume/resume.md

 Work Experience
 ---------------

-Jan 2017 - April 2020
+Jan 2017 - April&nbsp;2020
 :   *Senior Software Engineer at [TraceGenomics Inc.](https://tracegenomics.com/)* (Burlingame, Californa)

     * Designed and implemented the backend pipeline and software stack for analyzing genomic information using parallel computing, reducing compute time from days to minutes.
     * Advised and mentored the engineering team as the most senior engineer for 3 years.
     * Optimized cloud computing to save over 70% per month on compute costs.
     * Acted as the security engineer on the team; deployed security practices and firewall infrastructure, investigated hacking and phishing attempts, managed company accounts.

-May 2015 - Dec 2016
+May 2015 - Dec&nbsp;2016
 :   *Software Engineer at [Dropbox](https://www.dropbox.com) in the Data Infrastructure Team* (San Francisco).

     * Tech lead on new data-infra APIs, replacing single point of failure web-forms with